The Healthy Living Plan Blog using Logosynthesis®

 How to have better conversations.

 Conversations can be stressful.
-They can be especially difficult when it’s an important topic and each person has a firm position on the outcome they desire.
+Conversations can be especially difficult when it’s an important topic and each person has a firm position on the outcome they desire.
 Often, the conversation gets muddled with reactive behaviours, leading to a poor result.
 Logosynthesis offers a solution to better conversations.
 By guiding you to recognize what bothers you before you have the conversation, you are able to resolve the underlying triggers to stressful reactions.
 You are better able to approach the conversation from a … Read More

 Watch Recordings from Logosynthesis Day 2023